Time Stamping and Synchronization

 The Motion Imagery Standards Board (MISB) was established in accordance with DoD Directive 5105.60 "to formulate, review, and

-recommend standards for motion imagery, associated metadata, audio, and other related systems" for the Department of Defense (DoD), Intelligence
+recommend standards for Motion Imagery, associated Metadata, Audio, and other related systems" for the Department of Defense (DoD), Intelligence

 Community (IC), and National System for Geospatial-Intelligence (NSG).
 The MISB exists under the Geospatial Intelligence Standards Working Group (GWG)

-The MISB meets three times a year (typically May, September and December) in the Washington D.C. metropolitan area.
-Each meeting runs approximately
+The MISB meets three times a year (typically February, June and October) in the Washington D.C. metropolitan area.
+The MISB is comprised of working

 Why should I care about the MISB?
 Where and when do MISB requirements apply?

-What constitutes a motion imagery system (as defined by the MISB)?
+What constitutes a Motion Imagery system (as defined by the MISB)?

-Support Services applications DO NOT fall within the purview of the MISB and are not subject
+Support Services applications DO NOT fall within the purview of the MISB and are not subject to its requirements.

-What is the difference between motion imagery and full motion video?
+What is the difference between Motion Imagery and Full Motion Video?